Knowing the common mistakes to avoid in a car accident case can save you from accidentally damaging your car accident case, saving you time and money.

 With help from a qualified, experienced lawyer, you can prevent early damage to your case and ensure that the compensation you receive is fair.

-In 2023, there were 394,255 car crashes in Florida.
+In 2023, there were 394,255 car crashes in Florida according to FLHSMV accident data.
 That’s a lot of car accidents.
 While many of these were minor and caused no injuries, there were plenty of others (251,855 to be exact) that caused injuries.
-This is to say, car accidents are more common than you might think, and it’s likely that you’ll end up involved in one at some point in your life.

 In fact, insurance companies report that the average driver files an accident claim every 18 years or so, meaning that the typical driver may get into 3 to 4 accidents in their life.
 For that reason, it’s vital to know how to handle the aftermath of a car accident to keep your potential lawsuit free from damage.

-Not Immediately Reporting the Accident
+1. Not Immediately Reporting the Accident

 If you’ve been involved in a car accident, it’s always in your best interest to contact the local police department as soon as possible.
 After checking to ensure that no one has been seriously injured, you should call your local non-emergency police line to report the accident.
-They’ll send out an investigating officer to file a police report and ensure that the accident doesn’t cause any further danger for those around you.

-Not only will filing a police report create vital evidence for your case, but it’s also a legal obligation.
-If anyone is injured or there’s an estimated $500 of damage to either vehicle, you are legally required to file a report.
+If anyone is injured or there’s an estimated $500 of damage to either vehicle, you are legally required to file a report under Florida traffic law.
 Because $500 worth of damage can be difficult to estimate, you should always file a report no matter what.

-There may be damage to your vehicle that you can’t see.
+Even if the car accident was minor, there may be damage to your vehicle that you can’t see.
 You may also have sustained injuries that haven’t revealed themselves yet.
 No matter what, it’s always good to have the basic information of your accident, the when, where, and even how, documented as early as possible.

-Neglecting Medical Attention
+2. Neglecting Medical Attention

 If you’re seriously injured, 911 should be called at the scene of the accident.
 The EMTs will evaluate you and determine whether or not you need to go directly to the hospital.
 If 911 isn’t called, you should still go immediately to the emergency room or hospital for an evaluation.
-Some injuries, like internal injuries or soft tissue injuries, don’t appear right away.
-The adrenaline you’re feeling could mask even serious, life-threatening issues.

 Initial care is of the utmost importance.
 If you don’t go immediately, insurance companies will argue that your injury must not have been that serious.
 They’ll use this as an excuse to downplay your injuries and ultimately settle your case for less.

-Following your medical plan and receiving ongoing care from your full care team is also vital.
-If you neglect your care, insurance companies may also use this as an excuse to settle for less.
 So, to keep your case from being damaged and ensure that you receive full and fair compensation, seek immediate medical attention and don’t neglect your care plan in the weeks or even months after the accident.

-Admitting Fault at the Scene (or Anywhere)
+3. Admitting Fault at the Scene (or Anywhere)

 No matter where you are, you shouldn’t speak about fault.
 Whether you’re talking to the other involved parties or your doctor after the accident, involve broaching the subject of fault.
 This includes apologizing to the other parties or implicating yourself in any way.